steemit/steem-python/README.md

 pip3 install --user .
 ```

+Note that installation using `pip3` requires that the `pipenv` module be installed to parse the requirements out of the `Pipfile` so that pip3 can do the install.
+If you get an error about `pipenv` not being found, you can resolve it with a `pip3 install --upgrade --user pipenv`, then the install with `pip3` will work as usual.

 ## Homebrew Build Prereqs

 If you're on a mac, you may need to do the following first: